 Figures 4 and 5 show the effects of hydrogen activation at 250°C and 280°C, respectively, on the surface composition of the 100 Fe/3 Cu/0.2 K catalyst.
 In contrast to the results for the 100 Fe/5 Cu/4.2 K/25 SiO2 catalyst (Section III A.), nearly complete reduction of surface iron to the metallic state is observed for all activation times and temperatures investigated.
 At 250°C, minor changes in the Fe(MVV) lineshape, and decreases in the O/Fe ratio for activation times greater than 4 hours, indicate that a small portion of the surface iron is not reduced until the activation time exceeds 10 hours.
 Other than this slight variation in the extent of iron reduction, the only significant difference among the spectra in figures 4 and 5 is the sulfur concentration.
 Sulfur concentration is seen to increase with both activation temperature and time.
-The source of the sulfur is most likely a bulk impurity in the catalyst, which migrates to the surface upon reduction of the iron.
+The source of the sulfur is most likely a bulk impurity in the catalyst, which segregates to the surface upon reduction of the iron.
 The metal nitrates used to prepare the precipitated iron catalysts [2] generally contain small amounts of sulfate as an impurity.

 Comparison of the sulfur levels in figures 4 and 5 with the CO conversions measured for the various activation procedures [2] shows that CO conversion is inversely related to sulfur concentration, consistent with the well known poisoning effect of sulfur on the F-T reaction.
 This correlation between sulfur concentration and activity provides valuable insight into the optimum conditions for activation of iron F-T catalysts in hydrogen.
-Clearly, efforts should directed toward inducing as little sulfur buildup on the surface as possible, while at the same time ensuring reduction of the iron.
+Clearly, efforts should directed toward inducing as little sulfur segregation as possible, while at the same time ensuring reduction of most of the iron.
 Based on the results presented here and in reference [2], this goal can most readily be achieved by employing the mildest reduction conditions possible.
 Of course, rigorous exclusion of sulfur containing impurities during catalyst synthesis would also avoid the sulfur poisoning observed here.
+It may be, however, that the procedures necessary to further purify starting materials would be prohibitively expensive for commercial application.